-5.3.1.7 Water Quality
+5.3.1.4 Water Quality

-Direct, Indirect, and Cumulative Impacts: Without implementation of the proposed action, no direct impacts to water quality would occur.
-Indirect impacts as a result of not implementing the proposed action would be the continued degradation of water quality as the area continues to erode as a result of flood events and human development in the ARB.
+Direct, Indirect, and Cumulative Impacts: With the No Action alternative, no direct impacts to water quality would occur.
+Indirect and cumulative impacts would be the continued degradation of water quality as the area continues to erode as a result of flood events and human development in the ART study area.

-Plane 2: Nonstructural NED Plan
+Plane 2: NED Plan